liferay-labs/pulpo-docs/src/pages/docs/individual_segments/index.md

 ```

 ### Filtering the Individual Segment Membership Change Collection

-Individual Segment Membership Change collection can be filtered as explained in [filtering](/docs/general#filtering).

 These are some examples of filtering:
 * Individual Segment Membership Changes that changed with operation `ADDED` before a given date: `?filter=(operation eq 'ADDED') and (dateChanged lt 2013-05-29T09:13:28Z)`